valueerrorx/life-exam/README.md

 Run
 `sudo python3 setup.py`
-in order to install the twisted plugin.
+in order to install the twisted plugin and other Python Modules.

 `sudo python3 server/server.py`